A note on certain ergodicity coefficients: Ergodicity coefficients for complex matrices

-In what follows $\K$ is any closed bounded subset of $\CC^n$ with nonempty interior and containing properly the null vector (i.e. the null vector is in $\K$ but does not lie on its boundary).
-Also $\| \, \|$ is any norm over $\CC^n$.
+In what follows $\K$ is any closed bounded subset of $\CC^n$ with nonempty interior and containing properly the origin (i.e.\ it does not lie on the boundary of $\K$).
+Also, $\| \, \|$ is any norm on $\CC^n$.
+We shall need a couple of important lemmas.